 A juvenile in Diversion does not go to court and there is no trial before a judge.
-The juvenile and parents meet with the Neighborhood Accountability Board supervised by a Probation Officer.
+The juvenile and parents meet with the Neighborhood Accountability Board supervised by a Probation Counselor.
 The juvenile is not placed on probation.

 The juvenile signs a Diversion Agreement which is a contract between the juvenile and the Diversion Unit.
 A Diversion Agreement is not a conviction; the record is not available to the public.
 Diversion Records can be both sealed and destroyed.

 The Diversion Agreement may require the juvenile to complete one or more of the following conditions:

 - Pay restitution and fines

 There are currently over 40 volunteers for the Neighborhood Accountability Boards who dedicate a total of nearly 3000 hours each year to meet with and monitor diversion youth.

 What are the advantages of Diversion to the community?

 Local problems can often be addressed by utilizing local volunteers who represent the community’s best interest.
 Such would be the case in utilizing Diversion as a means to address local or community problems.
 Diversion is a considerably less expensive process than that of formal court processing.
 The Diversion Program interfaces directly with community service organizations, counseling services, the schools, law enforcement, the juveniles themselves, and their families.
 This provides a community response and ownership to juvenile crime.
 Simply stated, Diversion allows the community to assume responsibility for its juvenile crime problems and makes the youth accountable to the community for her/his behavior.